ameersohail0/compose-wine/README.md

 ## Running Instructions
 - Create a fork of the repo using the `fork` button.
-- Clone your fork using `git clone https://www.github.com/<your-username>/compose-iris.git`
+- Clone your fork using `git clone https://github.com/ameersohail0/compose-wine.git`
 - Build the images using `docker-compose build`
 - Spin up the containers using `docker-compose up`

 ## Assignment Task
-Implement this stack for some dataset of your choice
+Implement this stack for some dataset of your choice - Implemented for Wine Dataset

 ## Submission
-Submit a link to your forked repository
+Submit a link to your forked repository - https://github.com/ameersohail0/compose-wine.git